Dealing with difficult clients is an essential skill for any small business. Use these 9 tactics to diffuse tension & protect your business.

-Whether you’re dealing with difficult clients for graphic design, photography, web services, copywriting, consulting or another area, it helps to take a step back.
+Whether you’re dealing with difficult clients for graphic design, photography, web services, copywriting, consulting, or another area, it helps to take a step back.
 When working with difficult clients, don’t take your frustrations out on them.
 Try also to avoid taking it out on the people you’re working with on the project (or on the people or pets at home).

 Maybe you need to join an industry networking group where you can all share anonymous horror stories.
 Or you have a friend who works in the same field who you can get together with to complain about clients occasionally.
-You might join a group like The Rising Tide Society, a community of small businesses, freelancers, and entrepreneurs that (usually) meet in-person and engage in a lively Facebook group.
+You might join a group like The Rising Tide Society, a community of small businesses, freelancers, and entrepreneurs that (usually) meet in person and engage in a lively Facebook group.

 6. Get things in writing

-When you’re working with difficult clients, you’ll be better able to defuse a situation if you can point to established project goals or timelines.
+You’ll be better able to defuse a situation if you can point to established project goals or timelines.
 Reminding a client you warned them last Thursday that changing the website template again would add a week to delivery has more weight when you can forward the actual email or revamped timeline sent previously.